top of page

 Inflammasomes are extensively characterised in macrophages but poorly in other cells.
 This project aims to better understand inflammasome in less-characterised immune cells and develop tools to study them.

-Funders: Royal Society
+Funders: Royal Society/MRC

 Screen Shot 2024-01-07 at 15.52.29.png

-Understanding the interplay between pathogens and inflammasomes
+Understanding the interplay between pathogens, cell death and inflammasomes

 Identifying mechanisms enabling pathogen to evade immune responses.